The Department of Transport and Main Roads (TMR) is planning for a new bridge to Bribie Island and considering the future of the existing bridge.

 Have your say

-TMR is seeking feedback to help inform planning in the development of a concept design.
+TMR sought feedback to help inform planning in the development of a concept design.